 UAS Race in Latin American History begins by examining the significance of race in the region from the colonial era through the 1930s, when a sea change in thinking about race resulted in the emergence of the ideologies that are prevalent in the region today.
 We will then examine the efforts of the post-1959 Cuban Revolutionary Regime to address racial injustice, and finish by exploring the current significance of race in the region through works in the fields of sociology, anthropology and political science.
 Major themes to be explored include: the importance of race in the Spanish colonial project, the impact of the wars of independence on race relations, the influence of international currents of thought, and the relationship between ideology and actual conditions.
 (1/2 credit) (Juniors and Seniors only)

-Courses Offered in Other Years
+Courses Offered in Alternate Years

 UAS Contemporary China takes up the continuing debate over the extent of China's power in the world.
 Contemporary China seeks to understand the role played by the most populous country on earth.
 Specifically, the course takes an in-depth look at China since the Revolution of 1949.
 We begin the course with the reign of Mao Tse-Tung and the impact of his efforts to modernize the Chinese State.
 Students investigate the Cultural Revolution and its various impacts in China and beyond.
 A significant portion of the course looks at life after Mao and critiques Deng Xiaopeng's decisions to "open" China to the west.
 The course continues with a close look at China's rapid industrial development and the ensuing environmental challenges this presented.
 Finally, students engage China's struggles with human rights and evaluate China's role in the global community.
 (1/2 credit) (Juniors and Seniors only)